JacobYZ/aurora-airbnb-clone/README.md

 ## Introduction

-This project is an Airbnb clone built with Next.js 13, designed to replicate some of the core features of the Airbnb website as a learning exercise.
-It was inspired by a tutorial by Antonio Erdeljac.
+This project is an Airbnb clone built with Next.js, designed to replicate some of the core features of the Airbnb website.
+It was inspired by a tutorial by [Antonio Erdeljac](https://github.com/AntonioErdeljac/next13-airbnb-clone).
 The main goal of this project is to understand and implement modern web development practices using Next.js.

 ## Features